-I used to see my Mum making those little croissants quite often when I was a child and I used to think: ‘It looks so easy’.
-My Mum would make them in ridiculous quantities, they were so good that they would disappear in seconds in our hungry for sweet treat stomachs.
-Now, when I had finally tried making them, I realised how difficult it is to make them.
-The older I get, the more I appreciate my Mum.
-She sure is amazing!
+I used to see my Mum making these little ‘croissants’ quite often when I was a kid, and I used to think: it looks easy!
+My Mum would make them in ridiculous quantities, but they were always so good that they disappeared in seconds anyway, in our hungry for a sweet treat stomachs.

 MUM’S BEST CROISSANTS (ROGALIKI WODNE)

 50g fresh yeast